-The Irish in Latin America: Opening November 30th 2018!
+The Irish in Latin America: Now open!

 When we think about Irish immigration to the Americas, popular imagination often transports us to the mid-19th Century in the North-Eastern United States and Canada.
 There, we find boats of Irish immigrants escaping The Great Hunger (An Gorta Mor) in what has become the most well-known of the Irish immigration stories to the Americas.
 While Irish immigration during the famine has left a lasting influence on the United States and Canada, it is not the only immigration story of how the Irish came to find a home on the American continents.
 Many more Irish immigration stories exist in different times and in different places in the Americas.
 Another such story of Irish immigration is that of the Irish in Latin America.